 AI Agent Verdict

-Choose Domo Agent Catalyst if: You need to build autonomous business workflows that execute end-to-end without human intervention.
-The no-code builder and FileSets for unstructured data are genuinely differentiated.
+Choose Domo Agent Catalyst if: you need to build end-to-end autonomous business workflows - the no-code builder and FileSets for unstructured data are genuinely differentiated.

-Choose Tableau Next if: You want AI assistance within the visualization and exploration workflow.
-The specialized agent model (Concierge/Inspector/Data Pro) offers more focused capabilities than a general-purpose AI.
+Choose Tableau Next if: you want AI assistance inside the visualization workflow - the specialized agent model (Concierge/Inspector/Data Pro) offers more focused capabilities than a general-purpose assistant.

 Domo’s Connector Library